code0wl/inherito/README.md

 #inHerito prototype
-inHherito is a composable factory that allows you create the objects you want with ease and with the correct inheritance.
+inHerito is a composable factory that allows you create the objects you want with ease and with the correct inheritance.
 It allows you to use properties and function methods from other objects without overusing and overinheriting.
 Every object that is created gets it's own logging information if option is set to true and allows you to keep a mindful eye on your objects.

 Do you need this design pattern?
 No!
 Would it be useful for bootstrapping a new application?
 Hell yes!